GaneshMSFT/AzureStorageBestPractices/AzureStorageCustomPolicies/README.md

      - **Managed Identity Location**: Select a region (same as your resources recommended)

    - **Non-compliance messages Tab:**
-     - Add a custom message (optional): "Blob soft delete must be enabled with minimum retention period."
+     - Add a custom message (optional): "Both blob and container soft delete must be enabled with minimum retention periods."

    - **Review + Create Tab:**
      - Review your settings